 KHC Organisational Support Staff

-She is a life member of Deaf Victoria and is keenly involved in Deaf groups.
+She is a life member of Deaf Victoria, is keenly involved in Deaf groups, and volunteers with the Deaf Mental Health Fund.